ggerard2/3750/README.md

 Prototype
 ====

-The mobile web platform is composed responsive webpage designed through Foundation Grid.
-The backend is driven through Parse database interactions created through JavaScript.
+The mobile web app is a responsive webpage designed through Foundation Grid.
+Foundation Grid allows the page to be changed depending on screen size.
+For the sake of rapid prototyping, this was the best option for spining up something users can interact with quickly.
+Developing an android app would be the next step in terms of a final product.
+The backend of the webapp is driven through Parse, an online database that has the ability to received interactions created through JavaScript.
 See https://parse.com/docs/js_guide for full documentation for Parse using JavaScript.

+Within the prototype, we intend to have users accomplish two key user task that go hand in hand with our user goals.
+First, we want the user to navigate to a location from the home screen, either using their current location or by chosing their own from address.
+We also want the user to create a schedule and navigate to locations through that interface.